srikns/ca-apm-plugin/README.md

 <br>This is NOT an officially supported CA product but is provided on an as is basis.
 Pls collaborated and improve

-See https://cawiki.ca.com/display/SASWAT/CA+-+APM+Jenkins+Plugin (CA internal) for an overview of the Tixchange project.
+project.

 Plugin Setup
 ---------------
 Follows the standard Jenkins plugin process.
 <br>You will need easy XL tool kit - an EM side plugin - for this plugin to work (pls talk to your sales team)
-<br>See https://cawiki.ca.com/display/SASWAT/CA+-+APM+Jenkins+Plugin (CA internal) for information on
-setting up and running thise on a local box.

 Description